 - bin/pherf-standalone.py -h

-- Example: bin/pherf-cluster.py -drop all -l -q -z [zookeeper] -schemaFile .*user_defined_schema.sql -scenarioFile .*user_defined_scenario.xml HBASE_CONF_DIR, HBASE_DIR environment variable needs to be set to use against a cluster deployment
+- Example: bin/pherf-standalone.py -drop all -l -q -z [zookeeper] -schemaFile .*user_defined_schema.sql -scenarioFile .*user_defined_scenario.xml

 Example run commands.